Dr. Joseph Gold Is a Man on a Mission

 Fast forward almost 20 years—after designing a wide range of clinical services for kids in Massachusetts, Gold returned to McLean, where he found limited programs for youth because of the hospital’s financial challenges at the time.
 Together with a skilled team, he set about the task of rejuvenating those services.

 Caring for Kids and Teens

-Today, Gold is McLean’s chief medical officer (CMO) and chief of the Nancy and Richard Simches Center of Excellence in Child and Adolescent Psychiatry.
+Today, Gold is McLean’s chief medical officer (CMO) and chief of the Nancy and Richard Simches Division of Child and Adolescent Psychiatry.
 In this latter role, he oversees a broad array of programs that includes a collaboration with Franciscan Children’s, outpatient services at Cambridge’s Sancta Maria Nursing Facility, the 3East continuum for adolescents and young adults with borderline personality disorder, the Belmont and Middleborough adolescent residential and day programs, the Arlington School and Pathways Academy, and the Klarman Eating Disorders Center.

 “When the decision was made to invest in children and adolescent services, Cynthia Kaplan and I were among a handful of leaders in child mental health programs locally who were recruited to McLean,” said Gold.

 Two people in particular, Gary Gottlieb, MD, and Bruce M. Cohen, MD, PhD, psychiatrists and former presidents of Mass General Brigham (MGB) and McLean respectively, drove the decision to invest in services for youth.

 “Gary Gottlieb and Bruce Cohen made a decision to heavily invest in child services here at McLean, and Gary led the way in growing child services across MGB in order to meet the dramatically increasing need, recognizing that the majority of adult mental health problems begin in childhood.”